 They should answer with something like, “An engaged user of [our product] does X, Y, Z.”

 You will likely receive some very interesting answers.
 Undoubtedly, some will be very qualitative while others will be more quantitative.
-None will be “right” (there is no “right”), but these responses will give you a great starting point for defining engagement and maybe help you think about things from a different perspective.
+None will be “right” (that doesn’t exist), but these responses will give you a great starting point for defining engagement and moving toward higher recurring revenue.

 Ultimately, your list of engagement activities could look something like this:

 I mean it.
 Why are you still reading this?
-Go… get it done.
+Go and get it done.
 Then move to Step 3.

 Now that you are tracking your important engagement events, the next step is to weigh each event based on its impact or its importance to overall engagement with your product.
 This is an essential step due to one simple fact: